 As official technology suppliers of two of the competing teams, Luna Rossa Prada Pirelli and American Magic, we’ve had the opportunity to host the passionate talks from their designers at the ESTECO Users’ Meeting 2020 held this fall.
 Giorgio Provinciali (American Magic), Martin Fischer, and Mario Caponnetto (Luna Rossa Prada Pirelli Challenge) presented how they faced the design challenge using modeFRONTIER.

 Their keynotes offer interesting insights into the design explorations performed with modeFRONTIER to design the foils, the hull, the maneuvers, and to explore the operational envelope of these vehicles capable of flying on water.
-I recommend consulting these presentations - the numbers are, of course, super-confidential, but the flavor of the design effort made is clear and inspiring.

 As engineers and technology providers, our bonds with passionate engineers we’ve met along several past challenges extend well beyond the individual teams or flags.